 When the design and detailing process is finished, or nearly finished, production, delivery and assembling structure elements begin.
-Model information is essential for material ordering, and the model is used for scheduling production planning and for optimization.
+Model information is essential for material ordering, and the model is used for scheduling production planning and for optimisation.

 New flexibility in collaboration and communication

 Tekla Model Sharing allows Tekla Structures project teams to work efficiently together regardless of their location.
-It stores data safely and transfers it encrypted: The model data is stored locally on each team member’s computer and synchronized with latest changes globally via the cloud-based Tekla Model Sharing.
+It stores data safely and transfers it encrypted: The model data is stored locally on each team member’s computer and synchronised with latest changes globally via the cloud-based Tekla Model Sharing.
 The users access the service directly from Tekla Structures so there is no additional download.